Gary Miller (politician)

-He is unrelated to George Miller, a Democrat who served in congress from 1975 until 2015.

 Early life, education, and business career

 Miller was born in Huntsville, Arkansas, but grew up in Whittier, California.
 He attended Mount San Antonio College in Walnut, California, and served briefly in the United States Army in 1967 being discharged after seven weeks of boot camp at Fort Ord near Monterey.

 He is a businessman who founded several companies bearing his name, including G. Miller Development, G. Miller Masonry, and G. Miller Framing.
 At the age of 20, he began his first company, which built single-family and custom homes.
 His business expanded to the development of planned communities.
 Miller remains active in real estate through his development company.

 Early political career (1988–1994)

 Local politics

 Miller was appointed to the Diamond Bar, California, Municipal Advisory Council in 1988.
 In 1989, he was elected to the city's first council that helped incorporate the city.
 He served as mayor in 1992.